Residential Life and Housing

 Grand Avenue Residence can accommodate 50 students, graduates and undergraduates, in a variety of apartment layouts.

 A “shared single” room for graduate students is two or more students, each with their own private bedroom.
 Sharing involves two students sharing a one-room efficiency apartment.
 Our single efficiency is a smaller efficiency apartment that one student occupies.
 Both of these options include a bathroom and kitchen, within the confines of the apartment.
 The single with shared bath involves each student having a private bedroom, with a shared kitchen and bath.
 The building is located one block from campus.
 Each living room is furnished with a sofa, club chair, coffee table, kitchen table, and chairs.
 Utilities are included, with the exception of telephone.
-Internet connections and CATV service are provided.
+Internet connections are provided.
 The building offers a garden courtyard, laundry facilities, and lounge areas.

 Willoughby Residence Hall